Have you had the time to think about what some features like RosettaNet, ESB, or UDDI have in common?

 - Backup_Setup_All_Tables.sql

-Note: I will not advise you to backup any custom application databases (databases used to support BizTalk Application processes or others) with the Backup BizTalk Server job, with the exception of custom BizTalk database, like RosettaNet, UDDI or ESB.
+Note: I will not advise you to back up any custom application databases (databases used to support BizTalk Application processes or others) with the Backup BizTalk Server job, with the exception of custom BizTalk databases, like RosettaNet, UDDI, or ESB.

 - Backup_Setup_All_Procs.sql